 I still feel that rage sometimes.
 I tend to take it out on food – once throwing popsicles angrily around my kitchen because I couldn’t fit the box into the freezer.

 I think it is because food used to be a favorite thing for Jeff and for me.
+For us.
 We loved to cook together and to explore new restaurants together.
 In fact, it was over half-priced wine and a bevy of $1 oysters that we determined that something was really, really wrong with Jeff.

 It was late January and we had hopped into a West Loop bar to warm up.
 I was telling one of my long-winded stories and settling into a glass of pinot noir when I noticed his eyes watering.
 He had tossed back an oyster with hot sauce and the thing was just sitting there in his throat.
 He actually listened to the end of my story before he went to the bathroom to throw up.